sld-devops/bootdev-python-exercises/README.md

 - Each challenge has its own folder with a `main.py` that includes the working solution and documented obstacles
 - Earlier challenges are just solutions with basic comments — the documentation gets better as the repo goes on.
-- Some challenges include a `takeaways.txt` with notes on what I misunderstood and how I fixed it.
-- Some challenges include a `main_test.py` with the actual Boot.dev test cases so you can run the script locally.
+- Later challenges include a `takeaways.txt` with notes on what I misunderstood and how I fixed it, and a `main_test.py` with the actual Boot.dev test cases so you can run the script locally.

 ## How to run